steven10015/SQL1/README.md

 ## Solutions

-We also incorporated the solution samples on `./src/solution.py` that we strongly suggest you only use if you are stuck for more than 30 min or if you have already finished and want to compare it with your approach.
+We also incorporated the solution samples in `./src/solution.py` that we strongly suggest you only use if you are stuck for more than 30 minutes or if you have already finished and want to compare it with your approach.